 Comprehensive income consists of net income and other comprehensive income.
-Other comprehensive income for fiscal year ended June 30, 2012 consists of unrealized holding gains and losses on available-for-sale securities.
-Comprehensive income for the years ended June 30, 2011 is equal to net income.
+Other comprehensive income for fiscal years ended June 30, 2014 and 2013 consists of unrealized holding gains and losses on available-for-sale securities.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.